Games Workshop: Video games

-Tactical Card Games (TCGs)
+Trading card games (TCGs)

-Games Workshop released a Trading Card Game in 2017 based on the Age of Sigmar universe, Age of Sigmar: Champions.
-Champions featured several unique features, such as a companion online version of the game with collections being synced across both paper and digital versions.
-Compared to other, more traditional TCGs (Such as Magic: The Gathering) Champions also included a rotation system as a resource management and lanes for play - similar to MOBA style games such as League of Legends.
+Games Workshop released a trading card game (TCG) in 2018 based on the Age of Sigmar universe called Warhammer Age of Sigmar: Champions Trading Card Game.

 Events

-There were yearly Games Day events held by Games Workshop which included the Golden Demon painting competition, news stands, sales stands, and tables to play on.
+There were yearly Games Day events held by Games Workshop which was started in 1975, at Seymour Hall, London on 20 December 1975.
+It included the Golden Demon painting competition, news stands, sales stands, and tables to play on.
 In 2014 it was replaced by 'Warhammer Fest', similar but with additions such as demonstration pods and seminars.

 Worldwide campaigns

 Games Workshop has run numerous Worldwide Campaigns for its three core game systems.
 In each campaign, players are invited to submit the results of games played within a certain time period.
-The collation of these results provides a result to the campaign's scenario, and sometime leads to modifications in the games.

 Each Warhammer campaign has had a new codex published with the rules for special characters or "incomplete" army lists.
 Below are listed the Games Workshop Worldwide Campaigns (with the campaign's fictional universe setting in parentheses):